ric-bianchi/katyhuff.github.com/_posts/2018-05-15-creating-a-bootable-usb-drive-on-redhat-6.md

+---
+layout: post
-## How to create a bootable USB memory stick from an ISO file, on RedHat 6
+title: 'How to create a bootable USB memory stick from an ISO file, on RedHat 6'
+---

 Today I needed to make a bootable USB from an ISO image file, on my Red Hat Enterprise 6 (SLC6) machine.
 In particular, I had to install Ubuntu on my RedHat machine.